Union City, Hudson County, NJ

 Properties for Urban Commuters and Families

-The residences in Union City cater to a wide range of people, from professionals who want an easy commute to NYC to families seeking a friendly community with more space for their money.
-Whether it's a piece of history to call your own or a sleek, updated unit with a view, the emphasis is on quality living in a location that provides a perfect balance of urban and suburban amenities.
+The residences in Union City cater to a wide range of buyers.
+Whether it's a piece of history to call your own or a sleek, updated unit with a view, the emphasis is on quality living in a location that provides a perfect balance of urban energy and residential stability.

-Despite its density, Union City offers several green spaces for recreation.
-Washington Park provides residents with a spacious green area for sports and relaxation.
-The city's proximity to other large parks in neighboring towns, such as James J. Braddock North Hudson Park, also enhances its appeal.
+Despite its urban density, Union City offers essential green spaces.
+Washington Park provides residents with sports fields and relaxation areas, while the city's proximity to James J. Braddock North Hudson Park offers over 160 acres of recreation and a scenic lake.

 Excellent Schools and Academic Resources